v0lta/NumPy-backprop/readme.md

-Feedforward and recurrent machine learning in NummPy.
+Feedforward and recurrent machine learning in NumPy.
 -----------------------------------------------------

 In this repository, important machine learning structures are implemented